Hamble-le-Rice: Sport and leisure

 In addition Warsash Sailing Club based on the other side of the river also contributes significantly to sailing activities within the village hosting the annual spring series championship and other regattas.
 Together with offshore racing primarily organized by the Royal Ocean Racing Club and the Junior Offshore Group.

-The Royal Yachting Association, the sport’s national governing body, has had its headquarters in the village since the early 2000s, when it moved from Eastleigh to a new purpose built building.
+The Royal Yachting Association, the sport's national governing body, has had its headquarters in the village since the early 2000s, when it moved from Eastleigh to a new purpose-built building.

 The village has two non-league football clubs; Folland Sports and Hamble Club, both of which play in the Wessex League.

-A speedway training track used to operated at Hamble in the early 1950s.
+A speedway training track used to operate at Hamble in the early 1950s.
 There is now a sports college in Hamble to provide recreation and leisure.